isl-org/OpenBot/android/controller/README.md

 They also show the current settings, so if the `Noise` button is highlighted, this means this setting on the robot is `ON`.
 If you change the setting manually from the robot menu, this should be reflected on the controller app as well.

-##Keyboard Controller
+## Keyboard Controller

 This python program allows you to control the robot from a computer keyboard.
 The app can run on any computer connected to the same LAN as the robot's phone.
 It was developed and tested on Raspberry Pi 3.

 The app can be used to quickly test and prototype controlling the robot remotely.
-It can also be used to drive the robot from a wirelles keyboad.
+It can also be used to drive the robot from a wireless keyboard.

 Start the program like this: